Possible Bearish Inside Day Candle Pattern Detected for Arch Capital Grp (NASDAQ:ACGL) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Arch Capital Grp (NASDAQ:ACGL)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Arch Capital Grp (NASDAQ:ACGL) based on the price action in the company's shares.
-Today's price range of $25.32 and $25.69 is within yesterday's high and low of the day.
+Yesterday's price range of $25.16 and $25.70 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Arch Capital Grp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Arch Capital Grp has overhead space with shares priced $25.42, or 73.6% below the average consensus analyst price target of $96.44.
-Arch Capital Grp shares should first meet resistance at the 50-day moving average (MA) of $29.08 and find additional resistance at the 200-day MA of $38.66.

 Arch Capital Group Ltd. provides financial services.
 The Company offers life, health, and property insurance and reinsurance products, as well as mortgage services.
 Arch Capital Group serves customers globally.